dnil/FindSV_core/README.md

     vep

-these softwares needs to be installed and their path must be added to the config file Depending on how the root system was installed the path of the oot folder may need to be added as well
+these softwares needs to be installed and their path must be added to the config file Depending on how the root system was installed the path of the root folder may need to be added as well

 UPPMAX system:
 by setting the uppmax flag in the config file to anthing except "", the uppmax settings and modules will be used.
 Then the following tools must be installed: